SpeedyOrc-C/Hilipedia/README_en.md

 ## About the Dictionary

 Please notice, all the translation of the words can **be changed frequently**.
-In the dictionary, Cookie is used to store the preference of setting.
+In the dictionary, Cookie is used to store your preference.
 This information will not be uploaded.
-If you find that the preference cannot be saved, please remove the cookie manually in your browser.
+If you cannot save your preference, please remove the Cookie manually in your browser.

 ## Support us